 Potential Drug Interactions

-Polypharmacy (multiple prescription drugs used in treatment) has become commonplace.
-Often, when one antidepressant doesn’t work, multiple antidepressants will be prescribed, and when even this combination doesn’t work, antipsychotics will be added to the patient’s daily regimen.
+Polypharmacy (multiple prescription drugs used in treatment) has become increasingly common.
+Often, when one antidepressant doesn’t work, multiple antidepressants will be prescribed, and when even this combination doesn’t work, antipsychotics may be added to the patient’s daily regimen.

-There is another set of side effects when taking Zoloft at the same time or within a 14-day time frame as other medications.
-Below are some of the drug interactions listed on the drug’s label or elsewhere as noted.4,5,7,14-17
+Below are some of the drug interactions listed on the drug’s label or other sources as noted.4,5,7,14-17

 - Fentanyl